haftomdesbele/TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION/README.md

-"# TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION"

 **TRANSFER-LEARNING-AND-KNOWLEDGE-DISTILLATION-for-CHEST-X-RAY-CLASSIFICATION**

-This project demonstrates a powerful and efficient deep learning approach for chest X-ray classification.
-It leverages a combination of Transfer Learning and Knowledge Distillation to create a high-performing and lightweight model, which is ideal for real-world medical applications where data is limited and computational resources may be constrained.
+This project uses two powerful and efficient deep learning approaches for chest X-ray classification.
+A combination of Transfer Learning and Knowledge Distillation to create a high-performing and lightweight model.
+This makes the approach particularly suitable for deployment in low-resource healthcare settings, where computational efficiency and reliability are crucial.